-Termite Inspection dogs have been used extensively in the Eastern States since the early 1990’s, and now WA has its first termite inspection dog and its right here in Geraldton.
-Molly is a cocker spaniel and has been in training since she was 4 weeks old.
+WA now has its first termite inspection dog and its right here in Geraldton.
+Molly is a Cocker Spaniel and has been in training since she was 4 weeks old.
 Arriving in Geraldton from Sydney in September 2017 at 13 weeks old Molly and her handler Garry have completed many hours of training.
+She is an expert addition to our Pest Control Services.

 Molly’s training consists of a purpose-built training wall which is undertaken twice a day.
 The training wall is built with 8 detection holes and an automated ball drop system.
 The Dogwall training system was developed to create autonomous detection dogs that work without direction or clues from the handler.